ovh/docs/pages/platform/ai-training/15_HOWTO_notebooks/guide.en-sg.md

 ## Objective

-This guide covers the process of starting a simple interractive notebooks benefiting GPUs over **AI Training** service.
+This guide covers the process of starting a simple interactive notebook leveraging GPUs over **AI Training** service.

 ## Requirements